-One of the most anticipated areas of the new Star Wars: Galaxy’s Edge is Oga’s Cantina.
+One of the most exciting areas of Star Wars: Galaxy’s Edge is Oga’s Cantina.
 This Batuuan watering hole is the first public location inside Disneyland Park to serve alcohol, which makes Oga’s Cantina drinks a worthy destination in their own right.

-I was lucky enough to visit Star Wars: Galaxy’s Edge on opening weekend and between everyone in our group, I was able to try nearly every cocktail concoction on the menu at Oga’s.
+I was lucky enough to visit Star Wars: Galaxy’s Edge on opening weekend and have been dozens of times since then, which means I’ve tried nearly every cocktail concoction on the menu at Oga’s.

 Here are my favorite Oga’s Cantina Drinks Ranked from Best to Worst!